NeuroJSON/jsonlab/README.rst

        % request loadjson to store the data in a containers.Map instead of struct (key name limited to 63) dat=loadjson('{"obj":{"an object with a key longer than 63":"value","array":[1,2,3]}}', 'UseMap', 1)

+       % loadjson can further download the linked data pointed by _DataLink_ tag, and merge with the parent dat=loadjson('{"obj":{"_DataLink_":"https://raw.githubusercontent.com/fangq/jsonlab/master/examples/example1.json"},"array":[1,2]}','maxlinklevel',1)

+       % a JSONPath can be attached to the URL to retrieve a sub element dat=loadjson('{"obj":{"_DataLink_":"https://raw.githubusercontent.com/fangq/jsonlab/master/examples/example1.json:$.address.city"},"array":[1,2]}','maxlinklevel',1)

        % loadjson can optionally return a JSON-memory-map object, which defines each JSON element's
        % memory buffer offset and length to enable disk-map like fast read/write operations [dat, mmap]=loadjson('{"obj":{"key":"value","array":[1,2,3]}}')